 Altogether, InfinityFree reaches this list only because I was able to get a site running.
 Other than that, it has sketchy terms of service, many errors, and poor performance.

 - cPanel control panel

 - Sketchy terms of service

 - Slow and unreliable servers

 To be honest, the providers on this list are actually pretty good.
 But to find them among the bad ones, I had to sacrifice an email account for spammy emails.
-And that’s the least of the sacrifices.
-Setting up the accounts, I had run into so many issues it’s not even possible to count.
-But I can try to point out the main issues:
+And that's the least of the sacrifices.
+Setting up the accounts, I had run into so many issues it's not even possible to count.
+But here are a few main ones:

 - Some free providers promised me the stars, but I was left with nothing – my account was simply never activated.

 - If I managed to get an account up and running, issues with domain names, databases, and even file manager popped up.
 I wasn't able to keep a simple WordPress website live for longer than 5 minutes until something went wrong.

 - Some providers simply blocked my account before I even had a chance to say hello.